Mary Charleston: Career

-Charleston got her start working as a choreographer for Countdown and The Don Lane Show between 1974–75 and made her television acting debut as a guest star on the police drama Cop Shop in 1977.
+Charleston got her start working as a dancer and made her television acting debut as a guest star on the police drama Cop Shop in 1977.
 She had a minor role in the 1978 film Mouth to Mouth, playing a massage parlor girl, and made another guest appearance on Skyways.
 In 1980, she appeared in the television miniseries The Last Outlaw.
 The next year, she was cast college political activist Linda Golman in the soap opera Prisoner.
 She and Kate Turner (Ricki Lee) were both introduced as friends and fellow activists of Andrea Hennessey, played by Bethany Lee, who kidnap the prison governor Erica Davidson (Patsy King).
 The kidnapping fails resulting in Ricki Lee being killed by the police and Linda Golman being sent to prison where she eventually commits suicide.

 Following this appearance, Charleston decided to concentrate on her dance choreography career.
 She played the younger Heather McKean in the 1984 documentary film The Slim Dusty Movie.
 Her final acting role was in the 1986 war film Death of a Soldier.
 She was also the choreographer for director Alan Burrows' stage production of Cabaret with the Victoria-based CLOC Musical Theatre Company that same year.
 In 2001, Charleston became the choreographer for the television series Shock Jock.